jina-ai/jina/.github/2.0/cookbooks/Executor.md

 - `jtype` is a string.
 Defines the class name, interchangeable with bang mark `!`;
 - `with` is a map.
 Defines kwargs of the class `__init__` method
 - `metas` is a map.
-Defines the meta information of that class, comparing to `1.x` it is reduced to the following
+Defines the meta information of that class.
+Compared to `1.x` it is reduced to the following
   fields:
     - `name` is a string.
 Defines the name of the executor;
     - `description` is a string.
 Defines the description of this executor.
-It will be used in automatics docs UI;
+It will be used in automatic docs UI;
     - `workspace` is a string.
-Defines the workspace of the executor
+Defines the workspace of the executor;
-    - `py_modules` is a list of string.
-Defines the python dependencies of the executor.
+    - `py_modules` is a list of strings.
+Defines the Python dependencies of the executor;
 - `requests` is a map.
-Defines the mapping from endpoint to class method name.
+Defines the mapping from endpoint to class method name;

 ### Load and Save Executor's YAML config

-You can use class method `Executor.load_config` and object method `exec.save_config` to load & save YAML config as
+You can use class method `Executor.load_config` and object method `exec.save_config` to load and save YAML config:
-follows:

 ```python
 from jina import Executor